AdrianMOliva/Card-Duel-Simulator/Readme.md

 # MVP

--Player draws 3 cards.
+- Player draws 3 cards.
--Select a card clicking on the desired one.
+- Select a card clicking on the desired one.
--The card is played after clicking the Play Card Button.
+- The card is played after clicking the Play Card Button.
--Once a card is played, another card is drawn to have always 3 cards in the hand.
+- Once a card is played, another card is drawn to have always 3 cards in the hand.
--Play background music if we click in the Play Music button in the initial scree.
+- Play background music if we click in the Play Music button in the initial scree.

 # Backlog

--Shuffle the deck of cards and refilling it if it is empty.
+- Shuffle the deck of cards and refilling it if it is empty.
--Player2 (the bot) draw random cards from the deck and plays them once we play one card.
+- Player2 (the bot) draw random cards from the deck and plays them once we play one card.
--Stop music once you win or lose.
+- Stop music once you win or lose.
--Compare powers of cards and determine which value is higher.
+- Compare powers of cards and determine which value is higher.
--Subtract the difference between the higher card and the another card and subtract it to the HP.
+- Subtract the difference between the higher card and the another card and subtract it to the HP.

 # Data structure

 ## index.js

--playBackgroundMusic();
+- playBackgroundMusic();
--stopBackgroundMusic();
+- stopBackgroundMusic();
--startGame();
+- startGame();
--restartGame();
+- restartGame();

 ## game.js